 - The ACL re-tear rate can be as high as 20 percent for teens.

-The Bridge-Enhanced® ACL Repair (BEAR®) implant is a proprietary bio-engineered sponge designed as a bridging scaffold to facilitate healing of the torn ACL and is an alternative to the current standard reconstruction treatment for torn ACLs.
+The Bridge-Enhanced® ACL Repair (BEAR®) implant is a proprietary bio-engineered bridging scaffold to facilitate healing of the torn ACL and is an alternative to the current standard reconstruction treatment for torn ACLs.
 Use of the BEAR technology does not require a second surgery to harvest the patient's own tissue as required with autograft reconstruction.

 The BEAR implant is designed to be surgically placed between the torn ACL ends at the time of repair, and to hold a small amount of the patient’s blood in the wound site.
 The combination of the BEAR implant and the patient’s blood provides a scaffold that allows the torn ends of the ACL to heal back together.

 It is hoped this new technology will restore more normal anatomy and function of the knee, and thus enable a higher percentage of patients to get back to activities they enjoy.